dsbarnes/react-stripe-payment/README.md

 ## Have some fun with it!

 Try opening a console and changing the price.
 Does the cart price always match the actual payment price?
-Try changing other things too, for example the email, the currency, the payment method, etc. What will suceed?
+Try changing other things too, for example the email, the currency, the payment method, etc.
+What will succeed?
 What will fail?
 What error messages do you get when you change different data?

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.